-If you're preparing for an online wine tasting and unsure about what you'll do with the opened bottles, here's a quick guide to how you can keep your wines fresh once uncorked:
+If you're preparing for an online wine tasting and unsure about what you'll do with the opened bottles, here's a quick guide to keeping your wines fresh once uncorked:

 1) Put the cork back the bottle and put it in the fridge